devthonangi/devthonangi/README.md

-# 👋 Hi, I’m Dev!
+# 👋 Hi there, I’m Dev!
 Welcome to my GitHub page.

 💻 Software Development Engineer with 3+ years of experience in AI/ML, backend systems, and embedded development.